Retinitis Pigmentosa

 Retinitis pigmentosa occurs in about 1 of every 4,000 people in the United States.
 When the trait is dominant, it is more likely to show up when people are in their 40s.
 When the trait is recessive, it tends to first appear when people are in their 20s.**

-Treatments for RP
+Treatments For RP

 Certain experimental devices and treatments are available in the United States only if you are enrolled in an FDA clinical trial.

-The Argus II system includes a tiny video camera that is built in to a special pair of eyeglasses.
+The Argus II system includes a tiny video camera that is built into a special pair of eyeglasses.
 The camera is connected to a small, wireless device worn by the patient, which coverts the video input to electronic signals that are transmitted wirelessly to the implant in the eye.

 The implant uses this information to stimulate remaining healthy cells in the retina, and visual information is thereby transmitted by the optic nerve to the brain, where it is perceived as patterns of light.
 The patient learns to interpret these patterns so he or she can distinguish the outlines of objects.

-At the 2011 annual meeting of the Association for Research in Vision and Ophthalmology (ARVO), researchers presented data from a clinical trial of 30 patients blinded by RP or other retinal disease who underwent implantation of the Argus II device at 10 eye surgery centers worldwide over a four-year period.
+At the 2011 annual meeting of the Association for Research in Vision and Ophthalmology (ARVO), researchers presented data from a clinical trial of 30 people blinded by RP or other retinal disease who underwent implantation of the Argus II device at 10 eye surgery centers worldwide over a four-year period.

-All patients patients obtained some visual perceptions from the Argus II device, and many showed significant improvements in mobility skills, such as following lines, opening doors and windows and avoiding objects.
-Two patients implanted with the Argus II were able to read short sentences, which exceeded the researchers' expectations, and the gains in vision by many patients were maintained during a follow-up period of at least two years.
+All patients obtained some visual perceptions from the Argus II device, and many showed significant improvements in mobility skills, such as following lines, opening doors and windows and avoiding objects.
+Two people implanted with the Argus II were able to read short sentences, which exceeded the researchers' expectations, and the gains in vision by many patients were maintained during a follow-up period of at least two years.

 Electrical Stimulation Therapy.
 For patients with early and intermediate-stage RP, electrical stimulation therapy (EST) of the eye may help preserve vision that otherwise would be lost to the disease, according to representatives of Okuvision, a German medical device company founded by Retina Implant AG, at the 2011 ARVO meeting.